Outsmart customer service understaffing before it kills your CSAT

 When you have fewer people working, those remaining are overworked and less able to deal with each individual concern or issue that arises.
 A customer who’s had to wait 20 minutes in line may not be satisfied getting a call back in two hours, or having to wait until the next day for someone to return their call at all.
 What’s more, with fewer employees, there isn’t always someone available to answer questions customers may have while they’re waiting.

-When you don’t have enough staff, you may also find that your employees are undertrained or not properly motivated to perform well.
-This can lead to an overall decrease in the quality of customer service, team morale, and the level of professionalism, which can be detrimental to your business’ brand reputation.
+Understaffing can lead to an overall decrease in the quality of customer service, lowered team morale, and a lack of professionalism, which can be detrimental to your business’ brand reputation.

 Downsizing in customer service

-As worries rise that the US economy may enter an intense recession, many corporations have announced major layoffs, which is one of the main causes of understaffing.
+Downsizing refers to the act of laying off employees as a result of economic strain or financial mismanagement.
+As worries rise that the global economy may enter an intense recession, many corporations have announced major layoffs, which is one of the main causes of understaffing.

-In fact, the COVID-19 pandemic and the current world turmoil have caused massive layoffs both in established corporations and startups.
+However, it’s not just big corporations that are feeling the pressure to cut back.
+The COVID-19 pandemic and the resulting world turmoil have caused massive layoffs both in startups as well.

 The impact of understaffing in customer service